vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 You are now ready to install the Tanzu Application Platform onto your Minikube cluster.
 First, to make this task easier, you will create some environment variables in the terminal you’ll be using for the rest of the installation.
 These variables include usernames and passwords for the Tanzu Network and the Docker Registry that you are using to store your application container images.

 {{% note %}}
-In the code below [Docker Hub][dockerhub] is recommended as the `DOCKER_SERVER`.
+In the code below [Docker Hub](https://hub.docker.com/) is recommended as the `DOCKER_SERVER`.
 Personal (free) Docker Hub accounts have [usage limits](https://www.docker.com/pricing/) that may interrupt your installation depending on your daily use.
 {{% /note %}}

 1. Create the Tanzu Application Platform installation environment variables: